harpriyabagri/Simon-Game/README.md

 # simon-game
 Created in visual studios using C. Meant for DAQ module or simulation.
+Coded and debugged myself.

 # Instructions:
 1. Pay attention to which LED lights up.
 2. Press corresponding button.